Hampterz/toyexchange/README.md

 This comprehensive guide provides step-by-step instructions for deploying the ToyShare application on an AWS server, including detailed database setup for storing user accounts, toy listings, and all application data.

+## Introduction for Beginners

+If you're new to web deployment, don't worry!
+This guide is designed to walk you through every single step required to get ToyShare running on your own server.
+Here's what you need to know:

+### What is AWS?
+AWS (Amazon Web Services) is a cloud platform that provides secure servers where you can host your website.
+Instead of buying physical hardware, you rent virtual servers from Amazon.

+### What are we setting up in this guide?
+1. **A web server** - This is where your ToyShare application code will run
+2. **A database** - This stores all user accounts, toy listings, and other data
+3. **Security settings** - To protect your application and data
+4. **Google integration** - For user sign-in and map/location features

+### How this guide works:
+- We've broken down EVERY step into small, clear instructions
+- You can follow along even if you've never set up a server before
+- Commands that you need to type are shown in code blocks like `this`
+- The entire process might take 2-3 hours, but at the end, you'll have a fully functioning ToyShare platform!

+Let's get started with the setup process!

 ## Table of Contents

 1. [AWS Account Setup](#aws-account-setup)